 Clear the Analysis >Aggregate Measures option.
-If it is already selected, click Aggregate Measures once to deselect it.
+If it’s already selected, click Aggregate Measures one time to deselect it.

-What you have actual done is to dis-aggregate the data, because this command is a toggle that was originally selected (check mark present).
+What you have done is to dis-aggregate the data, because this command is a switch that was originally selected (check mark present).
 Tableau aggregates data in your view by default.

-Now you see a lot of marks – one for each row in your original data source:
+Now you see many marks – one for each row in your original data source:

 When you disaggregate measures, you no longer are looking at the average or sum for the values in the rows in the data source.
 Instead, the view shows a mark for every row in the data source.
 Disaggregating data is a way to look at the entire surface area of the data.
 It's a quick way to understand the shape of your data and to identify outliers.
-In this case, the disaggregated data shows that for many rows in the data, there is a consistent relationship between sales income and profit – this is indicated by the line of marks aligned at a forty-five degree angle.
+In this case, the view shows there’s a consistent relationship between sales and profit, indicated by the line of marks aligned at a forty-five degree angle.